TouK/nussknacker/docs/operations_guide/Operations.md

 ### Common Flink configuration issues

-Nussknacker assumes that the Flink Session Cluster is used.
+Nussknacker assumes that the Flink Session Cluster is used (it should be possible to write own, custom `ProcessManager` to deploy with Job/Application mode, but this is out of scope of this guide).

 It usually happens (especially for large deployments) that the Flink cluster used with Nusssknacker has quite a lot of jobs (each representing one scenario), many of them are quite small in terms of needed resources - this is different to usual Flink setup, where a cluster has one or few jobs.